 Bartow County, Georgia

-The Kingston Saltpeter Cave Nature Preserve in Bartow County, Georgia, is home to 40 acres of hardwood forest, is teeming with wildlife.
+The Kingston Saltpeter Cave Nature Preserve in Bartow County, Georgia, is home to 40 acres of hardwood forest which are teeming with wildlife.
 The Preserve is located almost entirely on and along the flanks of a large isolated dolomite knob, providing an incredible vista in all directions.
 Outcroppings of the Knox series of dolomite dot the lanscape, accompanied by an array of multicolored jasper, but the focal point of the Preserve is Kingston Saltpeter Cave.

-Kingston Saltpeter Cave is a major Pleistocene site with fossil material of 164 taxa remains.
+Kingston Saltpeter Cave is a major Pleistocene site with fossil remains of 164 taxa.
 It is also the type locality of a blind, white millipede, Scoterpes austrinus nudus.
 In addition to Kingston Saltpeter Cave, the Preserve also contains Cedar Hole, a rapidly forming pit and several beautiful circular sinks, as well as prehistoric Native American and American Civil War sites.